 An ESO Monitoring Programme is defined by the criteria listed below.

-- A programme requiring less than 100 hours of ESO telescope time.
-For ESO telescopes, one night in Visitor Mode is defined to be 8 hours in even Periods and 10 hours in odd Periods. - Both Service Mode and Visitor Mode observations are allowed.
-For Service Mode runs please note that the time request for each semester should be contained within a single run (per instrument and per constraint set) in order to enable observations within time-linked scheduling containers.
+• A programme requiring less than 100 hours of ESO telescope time.
+For ESO telescopes, one night in Visitor Mode is defined to be 8 hours in even Periods and 10 hours in odd Periods.